jaywooski/Wooley-Weather-Dashboard-Chal-6/README.md

 * Switch to the directory in your local repository and pull it into the local one.
 * In your terminal, change to that directory using **git checkout** and make sure you are in that branch using **git status** or **git branch**
 * Type command **code .** and it should open in Visual Studio Code.

+## Progression
+This project will be updated in the future in order to clear a couple of bugs to be posted as issues.
+See Issues tab for this repository.
+Also there will be styling updates and possibly a few more refactoring sessions on the overall coding of this project.